 SECTION 1.
-Short Title - This Act shall be known as the "National Peace Policy Act of 2007".
+Short Title - This Act shall be known as the "National Peace Policy Act of 2016".

-- SEC.
-2. Constitutional Policy on Peace - The national peace policy shall be pursued in the light of the following constitutional mandates: - a) The sovereign Filipino people, imploring the aid of the Almighty God, in order to build a just and humane society and establish a government that shall embody our ideals and aspirations, promote the common good, conserve and develop our patrimony and secure to ourselves and our posterity the blessings of independence and democracy under the rule of law and a regime of truth, justice, freedom, love, equality and peace. - b) The maintenance of peace and order, the protection of life, liberty and property, and the promotion of the general welfare are essential for the enjoyment by all people of the blessings of democracy. - SEC.
-3. Principles Underlying the Comprehensive Peace ProcessThe comprehensive peace process shall be governed by the following underlying principles: - a) A comprehensive peace process shall be community-based, reflecting the sentiments, values, and principles important to all Filipinos.
+3 SEC.
+2. Constitutional Policy on Peace - The national peace policy 4 shall be pursued in the light of the following constitutional mandates:

+b) The maintenance of peace and order, the protection of life, liberty and property, and the promotion of the general welfare are essential for the enjoyment by all people of the blessings of democracy.

+SEC.
+3. Principles Underlying the Comprehensive Peace Process The comprehensive peace process shall be governed by the following underlying principles:

+a) A comprehensive peace process shall be community-based, reflecting the sentiments, values, and principles important to all Filipinos.
 Thus, it shall be defined not by government alone, nor by the different contending groups only, but by all Filipinos as one community.

-- b) A comprehensive peace process aims to forge a new compact for a just, equitable, humane and pluralistic society.
-It seeks to establish a genuinely pluralistic society where all individuals and groups are free to engage in peaceful competition for predominance of their political programs without fear, through the exercise of rights and liberties guaranteed by the Constitution, and where they may compete for political power through an electoral system that is free, fair and honest. - SEC.
-4. Components of the Comprehensive Peace Process The comprehensive peace process shall include, but not limited to, the following components: - a) PURSUIT OF SOCIAL, ECONOMIC AND POLITICAL REFORMS This component would allow the Commission on Peace to act as a coordinative body of the various policies, reforms, programs and projects aimed at addressing the root causes of internal armed conflicts and social unrest.
-This may require administrative action, new legislation or even constitutional amendments. - b) CONSENSUS-BUILDING AND EMPOWERMENT FOR PEACE This component shall include the continuing consultations on both the national and local levels to build consensus for a peace agenda and process and the mobilization and facilitation of people's participation in the peace process. - c) PEACEFUL NEGOTIATED SETTLEMENT WITH THE DIFFERENT REBEL GROUPS- This component involves the conduct of face-to-face negotiations to reach peaceful settlements with the different rebel groups. - d) PROGRAMS FOR RECONCILIATION, REINTEGRATION INTO MAINSTREAM SOCIETY AND REHABILITATION This component shall include programs to address the legal status and security of former rebels, as well as community-based assistance programs to address the economic, social and psychological rehabilitation needs of former rebels, demobilized combatants, and civilian victims of the internal armed conflicts. - e) ADDRESSING CONCERNS, ARISING FROM THE CONTINUING ARMED HOSTILITIES This component involves the strict implementation of laws and policy guidelines, and the institution of programs to ensure the protection of non-combatants and reduce the impact of the armed conflict on communities found in conflict areas.
+A comprehensive peace process aims to forge a new compact for a 1 b) just, equitable, humane and pluralistic society.
+It seeks to establish a genuinely 2 pluralistic society where all individuals and groups are free to engage in peaceful 3 competition for predominance of their political programs without fear, through 4 the exercise of rights and liberties guaranteed by the Constitution, and where 5 they may compete for political power through an electoral system that is free, 6 7 fair and honest.

+SEC.
+4. Components of the Comprehensive Peace Process - The comprehensive peace process shall include, but not limited to, the following 9 10 components:

+PURSUIT OF SOCIAL, ECONOMIC AND POLITICAL REFORMS 11 a) - This component would allow the Commission on Peace to act as a coordinative 12 body of the various policies, reforms, programs and projects aimed at addressing 13 the root causes of internal armed conflicts and social unrest.
+This may require 14 administrative action, new legislation or even constitutional amendments.
+15

+CONSENSUS-BUILDING AND EMPOWERMENT FOR PEACE - 16 b) This component shall include the continuing consultations on both the national 17 and local levels to build consensus for a peace agenda and process and the 18 mobilization and facilitation of people's participation in the peace process.
+19

+NEGOTIATED WITH PEACEFUL SETTLEMENT THE 20 C) DIFFERENT REBEL GROUPS- This component involves the conduct of face-21 to-face negotiations to reach peaceful settlements with the different rebel 22 23 groups.

+PROGRAMS FOR RECONCILIATION, REINTEGRATION INTO 24 d) MAINSTREAM SOCIETY AND REHABILITATION - This component shall 25 include programs to address the legal status and security of former rebels, as 26 well as community-based assistance programs to address the economic, social 27 and psychological rehabilitation needs of former rebels, demobilized combatants, 28 29 and civilian victims of the internal armed conflicts.

+ADDRESSING FROM THE 30 e) CONCERNS, ARISING CONTINUING ARMED HOSTILITIES - This component involves the strict 31 implementation of laws and policy guidelines, and the institution of programs to 32 ensure the protection of non-combatants and reduce the impact of the armed conflict on communities found in conflict areas.